jbotello7381/pmacct_to_pnda.io/README.md

 ===============================

 ## Problem
 PNDA.IO use avro as part of how data is serialized/encoded/decoded in and out of kafka.
-Currently, it use kafka ByteArraySerialization.
-PMACCT is a multipurpose of passive monitoring tools that can collect, aggregate, replicate and export forwarding plane data (ipv4/ipv6) as flow records.
+Currently, it uses kafka ByteArraySerialization.
+PMACCT is multipurpose of passive monitoring tools that can collect, aggregate, replicate and export forwarding plane data (ipv4/ipv6) as flow records.
 As part of its capabilities, it can forward these flow records via kafka messages with avro encoding.
-However, current kafka plugin doesn’t seems to support byte array serialization of the data inside the kafka messages.
+However, current kafka plugin doesn’t seem to support byte array serialization of the data inside the kafka messages.

 In order to demonstrate this, we configure pmacct to use kafka messages and avro serialization.

 IPFix (netflow ver 10) records are collected by pmacct and sent it to pnda kafka bus.
-After these messages are collected and then stored in pnda hdfs, if we try to decode the information inside those files, we clearly see that pnda can’t deserialize the messages and store then, it move them into a quarantine folder.
+After these messages are collected and then stored in pnda hdfs, if we try to decode the information inside those files, we clearly see that pnda can’t deserialize the messages and store then, it moves them into a quarantine folder.

 <pre>